Sienci-Labs/Resources/lmmk2/lmk2-the-basics/lmk2-dust-collection.md

 | **Hose Size**         | 1.25–2.5 in.                                              | 2–2.5 in. (varies by vacuum)                                  | 4–6 in.                                               |
 | **Dust Shoe**         | Compatible with smaller, lightweight shoes                | Works well with most CNC dust shoes                           | Designed for larger, high-capacity dust shoes         |

-Each of these tools has its strengths, costs, size and power requirements.
+Each of these systems has its strengths, costs, size, and power requirements.
 Often woodworkers start with a simple shop vac and build up to a combination of shop vac & cyclone or a dust collector system.
 Add in a dust extractor to your shop, and you've created an optimal setup for a safer, cleaner workshop.

 ### User Setups